 The Operation Phase of this project relates to the ongoing management and maintenance required to ensure sustainable development.
-In terms of this application, this refers to all activities that are undertaken once construction is completed and the site is handed over to the HOA of Keurbooms Lifestyle Village.
+In terms of this application, this refers to all activities that are undertaken once construction is completed and the site is handed over to the HOA of the residential development.